golamrabbani268/golamrabbani268.github.io/Notes/Conservation Planning and Priorities.md

 The extent to which conservation priorities represent not just current diversity but also evolutionary history.

 Global conservation prioritization concern intersection with human values.
+May also include concepts of [[Ecosystem Service Concept]].